Disclosure Requirements - Latvia

 - Up to EUR 14,200 for failure to report changes for any securities listed on the Latvian regulated market (according to Article 148(3) of the Law on Financial Instruments Market);

-- From EUR 1,400 to EUR 14,200 for acquiring or significantly increasing the shareholding of a regulated market organiser, the Latvian Central Depository or an investment brokerage firms (according to Article 148(11) of the Law on Financial Instruments Market) without prior approval of FCMC;
+- From EUR 1,400 to EUR 14,200 for acquiring or significantly increasing the shareholding of a regulated market organiser, or an investment brokerage firms (according to Article 148(11) of the Law on Financial Instruments Market) without prior approval of FCMC;

-- From EUR 14,200 to EUR 142,300 for acquiring or significantly increasing the shareholding in an insurance company (according to Article 109 (1) of Law on Insurance Companies and their Supervision) without prior approval of FCMC;
+- From EUR 14,200 to EUR 142,300 for acquiring or significantly increasing the shareholding in an insurance company (according to Article 94 (4) of Law on Insurance and Reinsurance) without prior approval of FCMC;

 - In cases of acquiring or significantly increasing/decreasing the shareholding in a credit institution:

 - 10% of the net income of the legal entity, with a minimum of EUR 142,300; or

 - Up to EUR 5,000,000 for natural persons; and additionally

 - Double the amount of possible income or loss caused.